feiskyer/feiskyer.github.io/source/_posts/Docker Datacenter.md

 - Docker commercially support
 - User-friendly UI for managing containers togather

-On the other side, kubernetes is more difficult to deploy and has no working UI now (UI is being developing at https://github.com/kubernetes/dashboard).
+On the other side, kubernetes is more difficult to deploy and the dashboard is still on developing at https://github.com/kubernetes/dashboard.

 There is no official release about what size of cluster DDC can support, while kubernetes has officially cluster size supporting plan for each release.